w3c/cogai/demos/Swarms/README.md

 # Swarms for multi-agent coordination
-A swarm is a useful way of thinking about a collection of agents that need to work together to fulfil joint goals.
+A swarm is a useful way of thinking about a collection of agents that need to work together to fulfill joint goals.
 The swarm can be composed from a mix of mobile and static agents of varying capabilities.
 Agents coordinate via asynchronous message exchange at a level of abstraction decoupled from the underlying data formats and communication technologies.
 This involves one to one messaging as well as topic based one to many message distribution.
 A further means of communication is via the environment (stigmergy) e.g. via depositing artificial pheromones.
 Swarm simulation provides a low cost way to explore different algorithms in advance of real world deployment.
 Cognitive models based upon chunks & rules can be used for low-code development.

 * [Talk at ETSI IoT Week, 2023](https://www.w3.org/2023/07-Raggett-SimSwarm.pdf)